alters-mit/magnebot/doc/api/collision_detection.md

 - `exclude_objects` If `objects == True`, the Magnebot will ignore a collision with any object in this list, regardless of mass.
 Can be None.

-- `exclude_joints` The Magnebot will ignore any collisions that occur between and object or wall and joints in this list.
-Can be None.

 - `previous_was_same` If True, the Magnebot will stop if the previous action resulted in a collision and was the [same sort of action as the current one](collision_action.md).

 ***